AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ### Initial Set-up
 **Follow this procedure if gravity system is not filled with water or fluoride and PACl solutions yet:**

-1. Make fluoride stock solution with desired concentration in the large 18 L stock container (stock fluoride tank) as described in the Methods section.
+1. Make fluoride stock solution with desired concentration in the large 18L stock container (stock fluoride tank) as described in the Methods section.

 2. Filling fluoride stock tanks:
     - Once stock has been made, open the valve from the stock fluoride tank and allow the constant head tank to fill to its equilibrium level.
 Make sure the constant head tank valve is closed.